 To have the chance of qualifying for a part-exchange deal, you need to be a current homeowner and you must be moving to a new build home.
 In addition, each developer will most likely have their own set of terms for these transactions.

-Own New
+Own new

 Own New is also available to all homeowners, making it an attractive option for existing homeowners as well as first time buyers.